thespxwn/thespxwn/README.md

 - I AM A SYSTEM !!
 PLEASEEE if you are unaware who is fronting please ask!! ( most of the time it is known by our pony or discord status.)
 - I TEND TO GO SILENT OR NON VERBAL AT TIMES, do not take this as an offense to YOU as i have a life behind a screen.
 - Do not vent to me unless you're a friend/close friend please, and if so pleasse ask !
+- WE DO SMOKE AND DRINK!!
+If you are uncomfortable with that its best to not interact, as we smoke for our medication.
+Medicinal.

 ![](https://i.postimg.cc/x1FVhQR1/IMG-7961.png)